kaiajimenez.com

 A short backstory

 In 2021, I graduated from my Master’s in Design Engineering and entered the job market, having found my calling for product design.
 I had spent three months juggling the creation of a digital portfolio with the final stretch of my Master’s thesis.
-As a result, my website back then looked like this
+As a result, it looked like this until recently

 Apart from the immediately obvious lack of visual polish, there were several issues with my old website that made maintaining it a chore.

-- It had been designed to be a portfolio.
-The home page showcased twelve (!?) projects across various disciplines, most of which do not represent me anymore.
+• It had been designed to be a portfolio.
+The home page showcased twelve (yes, twelve) projects across various disciplines, most of which do not represent me anymore.

 A new philosophy